ersanchez/notes/git-without-github.md

 Notice that the newly-cloned directory does not have the `.git` suffix on the filename.

 On your laptop, you can now make changes to the files in the `server-scripts-laptop-copy` repository.
-Then you can use the normal `git add`, `git commit`, `git push`, and `git pull` to synchronize changes between your laptop and your server.
+Then you can use the `git add`, `git commit`, `git push`, and `git pull` commands to synchronize changes between your laptop and your server.

 **Important note**: In our example, we took a directory on the server `server-scripts`, we initialized it as a git repository, and we cloned the git repository into a bare repository `script-bare-repo.git`.
-When we cloned `script-bare-repo.git` from our server to our laptop, the resulting repository on the laptop was renamed `server-scripts-laptop-copy` (no `.git` suffix).
+When we cloned `script-bare-repo.git` from our server to our laptop, the we renamed the resulting repository on the laptop to `server-scripts-laptop-copy` (no `.git` suffix).
 Any changes made on the laptop's `server-scripts-laptop-copy` repository that are pushed/pulled to the server will **_only_** affect the `script-bare-repo.git` bare repository on the server **NOT** the original `server-scripts` repository on the server.

 This brings me to my final point: tracking changes on the server.